-The centre-back has oscillated between the Premier League and Championship, suffering two relegations and winning one promotion with the Tigers, and is now back where it all began at Nottingham Forest, although he hasn’t made an appearance this season and has been more prominent in the media.
+The centre-back has oscillated between the Premier League and Championship, suffering two relegations and winning one promotion with the Tigers.
+He’s still back where it all began at Nottingham Forest, although he hasn’t made an appearance this season and has been more prominent in the media.

 King wore the armband in the 5-1 win, which was just reward for all the games in which he captained Tottenham to defeat against the Gunners, and also played the full 120 minutes in the final against Chelsea.

-His well-documented chronic injury problems meant he was forced to retire in 2012 after only featuring sporadically for a few years, and he now serves as an ambassador for the club, doing regular meet-and-greets with fans and even opening the Big Sainsbury’s in Tottenham a few years back.
+His well-documented chronic injury problems meant he was forced to retire in 2012 after only featuring sporadically for a few years, and he now serves as part of Jose Mourinho’s first-team coaching staff.

 A veteran of the 2002 World Cup, Lee had spells in Germany, Saudi Arabia and Major League Soccer before retiring in 2013, and returned to his final club Vancouver Whitecaps for charity ‘Alumni Matches’ in 2016 and 2017.